saturneric/GpgFrontend-Manual/src/content/docs/guides/post-quantum.md

 | SLH-DSA-SHAKE-128F         | Hash-based   | Signing    | rPGP 0.1.2              |
 | SLH-DSA-SHAKE-256S         | Hash-based   | Signing    | rPGP 0.1.2              |

-A quick primer on the families:

-- **ML-KEM** (formerly Kyber) is the standardized key-encapsulation mechanism used for **encryption**.
-GpgFrontend uses it in a _hybrid_ construction, combining it with a classical curve (X25519 or X448) so your security is at least as strong as the classical part even if one scheme is later weakened.
-- **ML-DSA** (formerly Dilithium) is a lattice-based **signature** algorithm, also offered as a hybrid with Ed25519/Ed448.
-- **SLH-DSA** (SPHINCS+) is a **stateless hash-based signature** scheme.
-It relies only on the security of hash functions, making it a conservative choice with very strong assurances.

-## Generate Your First Post-Quantum Key
+## Make a Post-Quantum Key

 1. Open **Key Management** and click **New Keypair** to open the **Generate Key** dialog.
-2. Choose how to pick a post-quantum algorithm:
+2. Choose a post-quantum algorithm:
-   - **Easy Mode**: open the **Profile** dropdown and select a profile listed under the **Post-Quantum** section header.
+   - **Easy Mode**: open the **Profile** dropdown and pick a profile under the **Post-Quantum** heading.
-   - **Advanced Mode** (the **Primary Key** / **Subkey** tabs): open the **Algorithm** dropdown and choose an entry under the **Post-Quantum** section header.
-The algorithm list is grouped into family tiers (classical, **ECC**, and **Post-Quantum**) so the quantum-resistant options are easy to find.
+   - **Advanced Mode** (the **Primary Key** / **Subkey** tabs): open the **Algorithm** dropdown and pick an option under the **Post-Quantum** heading.
+     The list is grouped (classical, **ECC**, **Post-Quantum**), so the quantum-proof options are easy to spot.
-3. Pick an algorithm:
+3. Pick by job:
-   - For **encryption**, choose an **ML-KEM (Kyber)** option (a subkey algorithm).
+   - For **encryption**, choose an **ML-KEM (Kyber)** option.
    - For **signing**, choose **ML-DSA** or **SLH-DSA**.
 4. Make sure the active engine supports your choice.
-Most PQC algorithms are provided by the **rPGP** engine; you can switch engines if an option is not available.
+Most of these options come from the **rPGP** engine, so switch engines if one isn't available.
 5. Fill in your name, email, and validity period, then generate the key.

-Post-quantum algorithms require the **v6** key format.
-In Advanced Mode the **Key Format** is switched to v6 and locked automatically once a post-quantum algorithm is selected, so you don't need to set it manually.
+These algorithms need the **v6** key format.
+In Advanced Mode, GpgFrontend switches to v6 and locks it automatically once you pick a post-quantum algorithm, so you don't have to set it yourself.

-That's it, you now hold a post-quantum OpenPGP key.
+That's it.
+You now hold a post-quantum OpenPGP key.

 :::caution[Experimental, by design]

-Post-quantum OpenPGP is based on a **draft specification** that is still evolving, and support here is **experimental**.
+Post-quantum OpenPGP is based on a **draft standard** that is still changing, and support here is **experimental**.

-- These keys are **not yet interoperable** with classical PGP tools, and most PQC algorithms are currently available only through the **rPGP** engine.
+- These keys **don't work with classic PGP tools yet**, and most of these options are only in the **rPGP** engine.
-- Treat PQC keys as a way to **experiment with and prepare for** the quantum-safe future, not as a drop-in replacement for protecting critical production secrets today.
+- Treat them as a way to **try out and prepare for** the quantum-safe future, not as a replacement for protecting critical secrets today.
-- The on-disk format may change as the standard is finalized.
+- The file format may change as the standard is finished.

-For long-lived signing and identity needs that must interoperate widely, keep using a classical key (for example Ed25519) alongside your PQC experiments.
+For long-term signing and identity that must work everywhere, keep using a classic key (such as Ed25519) alongside your post-quantum experiments.

 :::